xlsynth/bedrock-rtl/bazel/verilog_rules.md

 rule_verilog_sim_test(<a href="#rule_verilog_sim_test-name">name</a>, <a href="#rule_verilog_sim_test-deps">deps</a>, <a href="#rule_verilog_sim_test-defines">defines</a>, <a href="#rule_verilog_sim_test-elab_only">elab_only</a>, <a href="#rule_verilog_sim_test-opts">opts</a>, <a href="#rule_verilog_sim_test-params">params</a>, <a href="#rule_verilog_sim_test-seed">seed</a>, <a href="#rule_verilog_sim_test-tool">tool</a>, <a href="#rule_verilog_sim_test-top">top</a>, <a href="#rule_verilog_sim_test-uvm">uvm</a>, <a href="#rule_verilog_sim_test-waves">waves</a>)
 </pre>

 Runs Verilog/SystemVerilog compilation and simulation in one command.
 This rule should be used for simple unit tests that do not require multi-step compilation, elaboration, and simulation.
+Needs BAZEL_VERILOG_RUNNER_TOOL environment variable to be set correctly.

 **ATTRIBUTES**